-We are constantly improving and expanding our various camp programs and activities.
-Daily activities include arts and crafts, games, sports, recreational swimming, dance, girl power, drama, nature and field trips.
+Every year we are able to expand our camp programs and activities.
+Daily activities include arts and crafts, games, sports, recreational swimming, dance, girl power, drama, nature and special field trips.
 Our programs are designed to educate, inspire and empower our campers.

-In addition to our regular curriculum, Counselors lead our campers in a variety of new skills such as languages, zumba, traditional dancing, martial arts and more.
+Counselors and volunteers also lead our campers in a variety of new skills such as languages, zumba, traditional dancing, martial arts, financial literacy, and more.